Buspirone

 Warnings and Precautions

-Contraindications: Contraindicated in individuals allergic to buspirone.
-Patients with severe liver or kidney impairment require dosage adjustments, as reduced metabolic rates may lead to increased blood concentrations.
-Use during pregnancy requires weighing benefits against risks; current studies suggest potential risks to the fetus, and breastfeeding women should avoid use or discontinue nursing.
+Contraindications: Patients allergic to buspirone should avoid use.
+Those with severe hepatic or renal impairment may require dose adjustments due to decreased metabolism, which could lead to increased blood concentrations.
+Use during pregnancy should be carefully weighed; current studies suggest potential risks to the fetus.
+Breastfeeding women should avoid use or discontinue breastfeeding during treatment.

 Drug Interactions